alehatsman/env-automation/README.md

 3. Install Git `brew install git`
 4. Install Ansible `brew install ansible`

 If you have one machine that is already provisioned.
-You can setup a fresh one remotelly.
+You can setup a fresh one remotely.

 ```
 make install